GenerGener/hashycat/README.md

 This command will:
 - Split `large_file.dat` into 3 roughly equal parts
 - Calculate MD5 and SHA256 hashes for the original file and each part
+- Generate a consolidated CSV file with results
-- Display progress information
+- Display progress information and results if verbose is enabled

-- Create hash metadata files for each operation
+To also generate individual metadata files for each part:

-### 3. Splitting a File by Chunk Size

-To split a file into chunks of 1MB each:

 ```
-python file_operations.py --split --chunk-size 1048576 --verbose large_file.dat
+python file_operations.py --split --num-files 3 --hash --metadata large_file.dat
 ```

-This command will:
-- Split `large_file.dat` into chunks of 1MB each
-- Display progress information

 ### 4. Concatenating Files